project-march/ProjectMarch/doc/march_packages/march_data_collector.rst

 Nodes
 ^^^^^
-*march_data_collector_node* - Responsible for processing IMU data and calculating the jerk.
+*march_data_collector_node* - Responsible for processing IMU data and calculating the acceleration and jerk.

 *com_calculator* - Responsible for calculating the center of mass.